 Leroy Scagliotti, referred to by his family as Roy, helped define the meaning of family.
 With Italian roots, large gatherings and great spirit are in his blood.
 He has always had good reason to have a positive outlook on life.

 Five years ago, Roy’s doctor detected an aneurysm.
 However, Roy was told it only required monitoring.
 Three years later, during a routine checkup, it was discovered his aneurysm had grown dangerously larger.

-A CT scan confirmed that surgery should be considered, and Roy was referred to vascular surgeon Wang Teng, M.D., medical director of peripheral vascular services at Saddleback Memorial.
+A CT scan confirmed that surgery should be considered, and Roy was referred to vascular surgeon Wang Teng, M.D., medical director of peripheral vascular services at Saddleback Medical Center.

 Roy and his wife Gloria have been married for 74 years and have grandchildren, as well as great-grandchildren.
 Roy has a lot to live for and was adamant about getting the best care possible.

 Upon meeting, Roy immediately felt a sense of comfort with Dr. Teng.
 Much to their surprise, there was more to their meeting than met the eye.
 The two had a mutual connection.
 Roy’s granddaughter by marriage, Cami, was a long-time friend and colleague of Dr. Teng’s.
 Working in health care, Cami was a physical therapist, practicing at Long Beach Medical Center, and delivered all three of her children at Saddleback Medical Center.
 After a handful of conversations and getting to know one another, the connection surfaced.
 When Roy told Cami he was under Dr. Teng’s care, she immediately called him to share her excitement.

 “I knew Dr. Teng personally, and professionally.
 His experience gave me 100 percent confidence that my grandfather was going to be okay,” recalls Cami.